grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 ## Summary

-k6 is able to fully utilize CPU, memory and Network bandwidth available on any hardware we have tested it on.
+k6 is able to fully utilize CPU, memory and network bandwidth available on any hardware we have tested it on.
 A single instance of k6 can run 30k+ VUs and produce 100k+ RPS.
 For the vast majority of systems, load coming from a single k6 process will be more than enough.
 At the time of writing this article, distributed execution isn't implemented in k6, but this is not something that should stop you from running very large load tests.